Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Introduction

 \section{Introduction}

-Cost-effectiveness analyses (CEAs) are ubiquitous in public health policy and health economics research, with use-cases ranging from treatment comparison to determining drug coverage and informing policy more broadly.
-Though important, CEAs remain statistically challenging for several reasons.
+Cost-effectiveness analyses (CEAs) are ubiquitous in public health policy and health economics research, with use-cases ranging from treatment comparison to determining drug coverage and informing policy.
+However, they remain statistically challenging for several reasons.
 First, cost and effectiveness are often correlated, with joint distributions typically exhibiting extreme skewness and multimodality.
-In these settings, parametric models that impose strong distributional, linearity, and additivity constraints are not tenable.
-Second, in many cases effectiveness is operationalized as survival time - which is prone to right-censoring if subjects drop out before the end of the study.
+In these settings, parametric models that impose strong distributional, linearity, and additivity assumptions are not tenable.
+Second, in many cases effectiveness is operationalized as gains in survival time - which is prone to right-censoring if subjects drop out before the end of the study.
 For such patients, we only observe a lower bound on their survival time and accumulated costs.
-Third, CEAs are often conducted using observational data.
-Though observational studies are less expensive and data are readily available, they are prone to confounding.
-Valid estimation of CEA contrasts requires statistical adjustment - so that differences in cost-effectiveness due to treatment can be differentiated from differences due to confounders.
+Third, CEAs are often conducted using observational data which are less expensive and more readily available, but are prone to confounding.
+Valid estimation of CEA contrasts therefore requires adjustment so that differences in cost-effectiveness due to treatment can be disentangled from differences due to confounders.